 Continental Motors Group

 After two years of encouraging Atlantic County Institute of Technology (ACIT) to reopen their auto body class and after a presentation by the RPM Foundation at the school, the administration approved starting an after-school auto restoration club.
 RPM President Diane Fitzgerald was my first call when I learned about ACIT’s closing their body program.
 She gave me encouragement, ideas and contacts immediately.

 The future of the automotive industry is full of potential and young people are interested.
 In fact, a group of 30 students signed up to stay after school and attend the first club meeting in November.
 We’re calling it C.A.R.
 Club – Collector Automotive Restoration Club!
 The RPM Foundation has been active and instrumental partners throughout the community-building and program-creating process, and I am grateful for their services and dedication.

 Truman Muscle Car Parts | Egg Harbor Township, NJ

-Thanks to Diane, I was able to become involved with East Valley Institute of Technology in Mesa, AZ.
+Thanks to RPM, I was able to become involved with East Valley Institute of Technology in Mesa, AZ.
 There, I saw the passion of the RPM Foundation at work as we made the business case for a restoration curriculum at the school.
 I’m happy to say that the program was approved and we are now busy preparing the program for launch.